amartin755/tcppump/PACKET_REFERENCE.md

 ## Protocol Definitions

-### Fully configurable raw Ethernet packet consisting of standard data types
+### Full configurable raw Ethernet packet consisting of standard data types
 For the definition of "normal" Ethernet packets the protocol `eth` is more suitable.
 The `raw` protocol is a powerful tool when it is used embedded into other protocols.
 For example it can be used to create the payload of an UDP packet.

 #### Protocol Specifier